AbhiAnand-1011/Reliable-UDP/README.md

 After all DATA packets have been acknowledged, the sender transmits `FIN`.

-The receiver validates the FIN metadata and responds with `FIN_ACK`.
+The receiver validates the file CRC carried by the FIN packet and responds with `FIN_ACK`.

-The receiver remains active for a short grace period so that duplicate or retransmitted FIN/DATA packets can still be acknowledged.
+The receiver remains active for a short grace period so that duplicate or retransmitted DATA and FIN packets can still be acknowledged.

 ## Reliability Model